mattrondel/Ubuntu/README.md

+Plex is offline even after mount -a and sudo service plexmediaserver restart doesnt work

 remote desktop installed but rdp shows black screen when logging in :

 To solve this issue, there is a simple fix.
 You need to ensure the account you are using to login via the remote